Portal München Betriebs-GmbH & Co. KG, Fraunhoferstraße 6, 80469 Munich, Germany, info(at)portalmuenchen.de

 The legal basis for this data processing to safeguard legitimate interests is point (f), Art.
 6(1) GDPR.

 Mandatory information: When registering to use the personalised services of the Munich Philharmonic’s portal, personal data, such as name, customer/subscription number, and contact and communication data, such as telephone number and e-mail address are recorded.
 Depending on the respective service, additional data is requested, such as information about the company, business address, business communication data, industry, and contract and billing data.
-We use your personal data only to give you access to those of our services that require registration.
-Your personal data will therefore only be requested, processed and used to the extent required by the purpose of the contract.
+We use your personal data to give you access to those of our services that require registration.
+In this case, your personal data will be requested, processed and used to the extent required by the purpose of the contract.
 The legal basis for data processing for the purpose of contract implementation is point (b), Art.
 6(1) GDPR.
+We also use your name, customer/subscriber number and postal address to send you information about events by post.
+This serves to protect legitimate interests, namely direct advertising.
+The legal basis for data processing for the purpose of contract implementation is point (b), Art.
+6(1) GDPR.
+You can object to the processing of your data for direct marketing at any time (see Section 10).
+We will contact you by e-mail only if you have given us your prior consent to do so (see Section 5.).

 General information about consent: If you have given us your consent to process personal data for certain other purposes (e.g. receiving the newsletter), this data will be processed on the basis of this consent.
 We make the details of the content of a consent available when we request your consent.